When did I pass my driving test?

 It’s important to note that the renewal process for drivers over 70 involves more than simply updating your licence.
 You will need to undergo certain checks, including confirming your fitness to drive and meeting the minimum eyesight requirements.
 These checks are in place to ensure that you are capable of operating a vehicle safely and responsibly.

 In addition to renewing your driving licence, you may also want to consider getting specialist car insurance designed specifically for drivers over the age of 70.
-This type of insurance takes into account the unique needs and circumstances of older drivers, providing tailored coverage and benefits that suit their requirements.
+This type of insurance takes into account the unique needs and circumstances of older drivers, providing tailored cover and benefits that suit their requirements.

 By renewing your driving licence regularly and getting the appropriate car insurance, you can continue to enjoy the freedom and independence of driving while ensuring the safety of yourself and others on the road.